TheSmartScanner/http-headers-security/README.md

 <details>
 <summary>Expect-CT</summary>
-The `Expect-CT` header lets sites opt-in to reporting and/or enforcement of Certificate Transparency requirements, to prevent the use of misissued certificates for that site from going unnoticed.
+The <code>Expect-CT</code> header lets sites opt-in to reporting and/or enforcement of Certificate Transparency requirements, to prevent the use of misissued certificates for that site from going unnoticed.

 ### Recommendation
 Enforce Certificate Transparency for 24 hours.